Black screen of death

 A hardware black screen of death that occurs when the system hard drive is unable to load the master boot record.
 The screen is blank apart from a flashing white text cursor.

-The black screen of death (BSOD or BkSOD to distinguish it from the blue screen of death) is a screen displayed on many computer systems after encountering a critical system error.
+The black screen of death (BSoD or BkSoD to distinguish it from the blue screen of death) is a screen displayed on many computer systems after encountering a critical system error.
 It gets its name from the black background seen during hardware or software errors.

-Some versions of Microsoft Windows prior to Windows 11 version 24H2 (and to a lesser extent, macOS) also display a black screen of death upon fatal system errors, usually caused by several factors.

-In newer versions of Microsoft Windows, the black screen of death replaces the blue screen of death ("BSOD") found in previous versions of Microsoft Windows beginning with Windows 11 version 24H2, with a change in the background color from blue to black.
-This black screen of death indicates a system crash, where the operating system reaches a critical condition where it can no longer operate safely.